-- 55. Only guarantees provided by the entities listed in Schedule 5 of the Bahamas Capital Regulations, 2020 will be recognized under this framework.
+- 56. Only guarantees listed in Regulation 17: Eligible collateral and guarantees of the Capital Regulations will be recognised under this framework.
 Therefore, only guarantees issued by or protection provided by entities with a lower risk weight than the counterparty will lead to reduced capital charges.
 Under the substitution approach, the portion of the exposure covered by an eligible guarantee may be assigned the risk weight of the protection provider.
-The uncovered portion of the exposure must be assigned the risk weight of the applicable underlying counterparty. - 56.
-In addition to the general requirements above, in order for a guarantee to be recognized, the following conditions must be satisfied:

-- (a) the guarantee must represent a direct claim on the protection provider and must be explicitly referenced in relation to specific exposures or a pool of exposures, so that the extent of the cover is clearly defined and incontrovertible; - (b) the guarantee must be irrevocable.
+The uncovered portion of the exposure must be assigned the risk weight of the applicable underlying counterparty. - 57.
+In addition to the general requirements above, in order for a guarantee to be recognised, the following conditions must be satisfied: - (a) the guarantee must represent a direct claim on the protection provider and must be explicitly referenced in relation to specific exposures or a pool of exposures, so that the extent of the cover is clearly defined and incontrovertible; - (b) the guarantee must be irrevocable.
 There must be no clause in the contract that would allow the protection provider unilaterally to cancel the credit cover or that would increase the effective cost of cover as a result of deteriorating credit quality in the hedged exposure;. - (c) the guarantee must be unconditional.
 That is, there should be no clause in the protection contract outside the direct control of the SFI that could prevent the protection provider from being obligated to pay out in a timely manner in the event that the original counterparty fails to make the payment(s) due; and - (d) on the qualifying default of, non-payment of the counterparty, the SFI may in a timely manner pursue the guarantor for any monies outstanding under the documentation governing the transaction.
 The SFI must have the right to receive payment from the guarantor without the need for legal action to be taken.
-The guarantor may make one lump sum payment of all monies under such documentation to the bank, or the guarantor may assume the future payment obligations of the counterparty covered by the guarantee.
+The guarantor may make one lump sum payment of all monies under such documentation to the SFI, or the guarantor may assume the future payment obligations of the counterparty covered by the guarantee.